The first thing you should know about the Fibonacci tool is that it works best when the forex market is trending.

 One thing you should take note of is that price won’t always bounce from these levels.
 They should be looked at as areas of interest, or as Cyclopip likes to call them, “KILL ZONES!”
 We’ll teach you more about that later on.

 For now, there’s something you should always remember about using the Fibonacci tool and it’s that they are not always simple to use!
-If they were that simple, traders would always place their orders at Fib levels and the markets would trend forever.
+If they were that simple, traders would always place their orders at Fibonacci retracement levels and the markets would trend forever.

-In the next lesson, we’ll show you what can happen when Fibonacci levels fail.
+In the next lesson, we’ll show you what can happen when Fibonacci retracement levels fail.